mehdisolhan/fin-calc/README.md

 # Fin-Calc

-fin-calc is a average price calculator web application developed using Nuxt.js, Vue 3, JavaScript, and TailwindCSS.
+fin-calc is an average price calculator web application developed using Nuxt.js, Vue 3, JavaScript, and TailwindCSS.
 This application was created to provide a cleaner and ad-free experience for calculating average prices, which I often use.

 ## Features